slemire/slemire.github.io/_posts/2019-04-06-htb-writeup-vault.md

 192.168.5.2     Vault
 ```

-So, we the nework topology looks like this:
+So, we the network topology looks like this:

 ![](/assets/images/htb-writeup-vault/network.png)